puddly/eac_logsigner/README.md

 # Overview

-The algorithm internally uses UTF-16 strings and XORs a refilling 32-byte buffer of characters with the internal state of an AES-256 process.
+The algorithm internally uses UTF-16 strings and XORs a refilling 32-byte buffer of characters with the internal state of what looks to be part of AES-256.
 The code is pretty short, go read it for more info.
-Open a pull request if you can figure out a way to simplify the AES-256 stuff.
+Open a pull request if you can figure out a way to simplify it.